Optimally weighted average derivative effects: Estimation

-The estimator $\hat{\psi}$ requires learning the functions $\beta(.)$ and $\lambda(.)$, whereas the estimator $\hat{\Psi}$ does not, with Theorem \ref{asym_theorem_alse1} requiring (A2) to control the error in estimating $\beta(.)$ and $\lambda(.)$.
-This distinction makes $\Psi$ generally more straightforward to efficiently estimate than $\psi$.
-Assumption (A2) also demonstrates that $\hat{\psi}$ is `rate double robust', in the sense that one may trade-off accuracy in $\hat{\lambda}(.)$ and $\hat{\beta}(.)$.
-In other words, the $\lambda(.)$ estimator can converge slowly, as long as the $\beta(.)$ estimator converges sufficiently quickly, and vice-versa.

-Similar rate double robustness has been demonstrated previously for example in the augmented inverse probability weighted (AIPW) estimator of the ATE \citep{Robins1994}, where one can trade-off accuracy in the propensity score estimator and outcome estimator.
-With regards to (A1) and (A2), a similar robustness is observed, since the $\mu(.)$ estimator can converge slowly, as long as the $\pi(.)$ estimator converges sufficiently quickly.
-The converse, however, is not true, since (A1) requires that $\hat{\pi}(.)$ converges to $\pi(.)$ at least at $n^{1/4}$ rate.
+The estimator $\hat{\psi}$ requires learning the functions $\beta$ and $\lambda$, whereas $\hat{\Psi}$ does not, with Theorem \ref{asym_theorem_alse1} requiring (A2) to control the error in $\hat{\beta}$ and $\hat{\lambda}$.
+This distinction makes $\Psi$ generally more straightforward to estimate than $\psi$.
+Assumption (A2) also demonstrates that $\hat{\psi}$ is `rate double robust', in the sense $\hat{\lambda}$ can converge slowly, so long as $\hat{\beta}$, converges sufficiently quickly, and vice-versa.
+Thus, one can trade-off accuracy in $\hat{\lambda}$ and $\hat{\beta}$.
+Similar double robustness has been demonstrated previously, e.g. for the augmented inverse probability weighted (AIPW) estimator of the ATE \citep{Robins1994}, which trades-off accuracy in the propensity score and outcome estimators.
+On top of this double robustness, (A1) implies a one-sided robustness of $\hat{\psi}$ and $\hat{\Psi}$ with respect to the estimators $\hat{\pi}$, and $\hat{\mu}$.
+Specifically, $\hat{\mu}$ can converge slowly, so long as $\hat{\pi}$ converges sufficiently quickly, but the converse is not true, since (A1) requires that $\hat{\pi}$ converges at least at $n^{1/4}$ rate.

 The Donsker conditions in Theorems \ref{asym_theorem_alse1} and \ref{asym_theorem_alse2} are usually not guaranteed to hold when flexible machine learning methods are used to estimate nuisance functions.
 Fortunately, sample splitting/ cross fitting of nuisance functions offers a way of avoiding Donsker conditions, at the expense of making nuisance functions more computationally expensive to learn \citep{Chernozhukov2018,van_der_laan_cross-validated_2011}.
 Moreover, the estimator $\hat{\Psi}$ has been studied before in the context of partially linear models \citep{Robinson1988} and nonparametric estimation of GLM coefficients \citep{Vansteelandt2020}.
 Its properties are an active research topic with regards to the smoothness and convergence rates of nuisance estimators \citep{Newey2018,Balakrishnan2023}.